Qingtian-Zou/Q-DA-SA/data/Q5/Q.md

 You have been told to get one of 16 boxes from a stack.
 The note that describes which box to grab is smudged, so this is all you can make of the details:

--The color of the box on its right is ???
+- The color of the box on its right is ???
--The color of the box on its left is ???
+- The color of the box on its left is ???
--The color of the box above it is ???
+- The color of the box above it is ???
--It's the same color as the box below it.
+- It's the same color as the box below it.

-Here is the layout of the 16 boxes: white, red, white, white white, red, white, red red, white, red, red white, red, red, white
+Here is the layout of the 16 boxes:

+white, red, white, white\
+white, red, white, red\
+red, white, red, red\
+white, red, red, white

 Which one box meets this description?